cookielab/terraform-kubernetes-external-dns-aws/README.md

 # Terraform module for Kubernetes External DNS on AWS

+> [!WARNING]
+> This module is no longer maintained.
+We recommend switching to [Helm](https://artifacthub.io/packages/helm/external-dns/external-dns).

 This module deploys [External DNS](https://github.com/kubernetes-sigs/external-dns) for AWS to your Kubernetes cluster.

 ## Usage